-In the government-wide financial statements, restricted net assets are legally restricted by outside parties for a specific purpose.
-Invested in capital assets, net of related debt represents the book value of capital assets less any long-term debt issued to acquire or construct the capital assets.
+In the government-wide financial statements, restricted net position is legally restricted by outside parties for a specific purpose.
+Investment in capital assets represents the book value of capital assets less any long-term debt issued to acquire or construct the capital assets.

-None of the restricted net assets or restricted fund balance results from enabling legislation adopted by the District.
+None of the restricted net position or restricted fund balance results from enabling legislation adopted by the District.